-Annapolis attack: Deadliest day for journalism in US in several years
+Annapolis attack: Deadliest day for journalism in US since 9/11

-Thursday's attack at the Capital Gazette newspaper is the deadliest day for journalism in America in several years.
+Thursday's attack at the Capital Gazette newspaper is the deadliest day for journalism in America since 9/11.

 Four people died at the newspaper's office in Annapolis, and a fifth person died after being transported to the hospital.

-The identities of the victims are not yet known.
-But some of the surviving staff members said their colleagues are among the dead.
-"Editors died," Capital Gazette reporter Selene San Felice said on "Anderson Cooper 360."
+The identities of the victims were released on Thursday night.
+Rob Hiaasen, Gerald Fischman, Wendi Winters, and John McNamara were editors, and Rebecca Smith was an ad sales assistant for the paper.

-She was inside the newsroom when shots rang out.
-"What happened here was very calculated," she said, adding, "I think this person was going after editors."
+"What happened here was very calculated," Capital Gazette reporter Selene San Felice said on "Anderson Cooper 360."

-Reporter Phil Davis said on "Anderson Cooper 360" that belief comes from "the path" that the gunman took.
+She was in the newsroom when the shots rang out.
+"I think this person was going after editors," she said.

-Davis told Anderson Cooper that he hid under a desk during the attack.
+Reporter Phil Davis said on "AC360" that he hid under a desk during the attack.
 When he heard the gunman reload, he said he wondered to himself, "Are we all going to die?"

 Related: Five dead in shooting at Capital Gazette in Annapolis, Maryland